-Mindful Meditation sessions with Joyce Callen are each Thursday after Chair Yoga.
-We have done this a few times now and find it to be very beneficial during these times of anxiety.
+Mindful Meditation sessions with Joyce Callen are each Wednesday after Chair Yoga.
+We find it to be very beneficial during these times of anxiety.
 All who would like to participate are welcome to join in whenever it works for you.
 Some people are coming to yoga first and then staying to participate others are joining in via zoom for just the meditation section.
-Chair Yoga will be from 9:00 -9:40 with Mindful Meditation starting at 9:45 and going until 10:05, we’re hoping this will allow enough time for those of us who want to go to Bible Study to be able to do that when it starts.
+Chair Yoga is from 10:00 -10:40 with Mindful Meditation starting at 10:45 and going until 11:05.
 The link will be the same as the chair yoga: https://us04web.zoom.us/j/450243871 Zoom meeting ID: 450-243-871

 Any questions feel free to contact Joyce Callen, Joanne Ligtenberg or Tamara Ligtenberg.